- 21 Chapter Posts

 -- March 2, 1868: Caleb Harper dies of natural causes (a.
 62).

-In 1869, at age 24, Jess decided he wanted to clear his name and returned to Brownsville, Texas.
+In 1869, at age 24, Jess decided he wanted to clear his name regarding his association with Cutler's Raiders.
+Jess returned to Brownsville, Texas.
 He turned himself in after hiring a good lawyer.
 Thanks to numerous witnesses and a skillful defense, Jess was subsequently cleared of all charges.
 With his acquittal papers in hand, Jess headed back out.

 - 1870 to 1875 (a.
 25-30) -